-On July 30th, US president Donald Trump announced the end of the global De Minimis exemption.
-Starting from August 29th, low-value parcel will now be subject to duties and tariffs.
+On July 30, U.S. President Donald Trump announced the end of the global De Minimis exemption.
+As a result, starting August 29, low-value parcels shipped to the United States will be subject to duties and tariffs.

 Tariff simulation